austanss/micron/docs/CALLING-CONVENTIONS.md

 ## Calling Functions/Accessing Data

-microCORE is **position-independent**, meaning that no matter what address the kernel is loaded to, it will always function properly.
+micron's kernel is **position-independent**, meaning that no matter what address the kernel is loaded to, it will always function properly.

 When calling functions, there is a specific method to keep the code position-independent.